Send WhatsApp messages through an automation

 1. Go to Automations and click Create an automation

-For our use case, the entry point for the welcome message automation is A contact is added to a list so that once a contact is added to the selected list, they enter the automation.
-To add an entry point:
+Add an entry point to your automation that will trigger the sending of your WhatsApp message.
+For our use case, the entry point for the welcome message automation is Contact added to a list so that once a contact is added to the selected list, they enter the automation.

 Once you choose your entry point, you can add a condition that will trigger the sending of the WhatsApp message ⬇️.

-(Optional) Add a condition to your automation
+(Optional) Step 3: Add a condition to your automation

 • Create an A/B Split to separate your contacts in a 50:50 ratio to follow path A or path B.

-4. Click OK.
+4. Click Save.

-Select the WhatsApp message to send
+Step 4: Select the WhatsApp template you want to send

 ❗️ Important